 Day 1 in Zion National Park

-Pro Tip: Make sure to purchase a shuttle ticket in advance.
+Pro Tip: Make sure to purchase a shuttle ticket in advance of your Utah road trip itinerary.
 Private cars aren’t allowed beyond a certain point.

 Day 2 in Zion National Park